-The aim of the Department is to promote knowledge and research in the field of Economics and, in particular, in the field of Accounting and Finance, in order to enable students to pursue a career in the respective fields.
+The aim of the Department is to promote knowledge and research in the field of Economics, and mainly in the field of Accounting and Finance, to enable students to pursue a career in the respective fields.
 Curricula are adapted to the Greek reality and aim to meet the professional needs in accounting and finance nationally.
 During the first two years of studies, courses cover fundamental principles in the relevant disciplines, and in the third and fourth years, specialised knowledge in Accounting and Finance.